-You just survived the hardest lectures in 615.
+You just survived the hardest lecture.
 It's all downhill from here.

 Recall: Learning Goals

 - DS is compositional

 - When should I use DS?

 - In DS, meaning is a "math object"

 - DS uses ⊥ ("bottom") to mean nontermination

 - DS uses fixed points and domains to handle while

 - This is the tricky bit